 Aikido for kids

-Interested children and parents are welcome to drop by anytime to try out Aikido, to watch the others and to ask questions.
+Interested children and parents are welcome to drop by anytime for free to try out Aikido, to watch the others and to ask questions.

 If you are interested to train with us on a regular basis please bring along the filled out member form member form to your next lesson.